mike-north/ember-octane-workshop/notes/05-first-routes.md

 In this task, we'll create our first link between routes.
 The default browser behavior when receiving a click on an `<a href="..."></a>` is to trigger a full page load, and this is not what we want.

-Ember provides a tool for this called [`link-to`](https://api.emberjs.com/ember/release/classes/Ember.Templates.helpers/methods/link-to?anchor=link-to).
+Ember provides a tool for this called [`<LinkTo>`](https://api.emberjs.com/ember/release/classes/Ember.Templates.helpers/methods/link-to?anchor=link-to).

-`link-to` is a powerful tool, but for now we'll use it in a basic way: making the "Logout" button in the chat UI send the user to the login screen
+`<LinkTo>` is a powerful tool, but for now we'll use it in a basic way: making the "Logout" button in the chat UI send the user to the login screen

 First, open up [`app/templates/components/team-sidebar.hbs`](../app/templates/components/team-sidebar.hbs) and find the `Logout` button near the bottom.